 - 1. Do the necessary research in preparation for the following kinds of debates. - a.
-Public Policy debate - b.
-Lincoln-Douglas style debate - c.
-Public Forum debate - 2.
+Lincoln-Douglas style debate - b.
+Public Forum Debate - c.
+Collaborative Debate - 2.
 Prepare for the following kinds of debates and debate settings. - a.
-Public Policy debate (in teams of 2) - b.
-Lincoln-Douglas style debate (as individuals) - c.
-Public Forum debate (in teams with judges and moderator) - 3.
+Lincoln-Douglas style debate (as individuals) - b.
+Public Forum debate (in teams with judges and moderator) - c.
+Collaborative Debate (playing a variety of roles during debate) - 3.
 Note: All "Blended" students make a way to work with their assigned teams in the preparation process while the course instructor will ensure the greatest consideration for the time constraints of all the students.